AI, Product Design & Real‑World Deployment

 • WCAG 2.1 AA compliance

-• GDPR aligned behaviour
+• GDPR‑aligned behaviour

-• Clear typography and predictable layouts
+• Clear typography and strong visual hierarchyPredictable layouts and interactions

 • Minimal visual clutter

-• Dark/light mode
+• Dark/light mode for user comfort

 • Number Bonding